chilcano/ansible-role-kismet-rpi-build/README.md

 ## Author Information

-This role was created in 2017 by Roger Carhuatocto <chilcano@intix.info>, author of [HolisticSecurity.io Blog](https://holisticsecurity.io).
+This role was created in 2017 by [Roger Carhuatocto](https://www.linkedin.com/in/rcarhuatocto), author of [HolisticSecurity.io Blog](https://holisticsecurity.io).